 Re-communicating your existing benefits packages, such as pension or cycle to work schemes, is a largely cost-free way to bolster your overall programme.

-MENTAL AND PHYSICAL
+MENTAL AND PHYSICAL WELLNESS

 The solutions to mental health issues at work need to be communicated top-down.
 Leaders should promote a culture of openness and visibility around mental health, making it a pillar of their overall engagement and benefit strategy.